 Download the best practice guide:

 Best practice employers know how important it is to keep their employees’ personal information private.
-They have clear policies that set out what information the business can collect and keep, and when it can be passed on to others.
+They have clear policies that set out exactly what information the business can collect and keep, and when it can be passed on to others.

 Every workplace can enjoy the benefits of taking a best practice approach to workplace privacy.
 These may include: